fishiu/SqlCompare/README.md

 docker exec -it xy-python-container /bin/bash
 ```

+For MySQL and ClickHouse, unzip the test suites in corresponding folders first.

 After that, enter the main docker and run the four `*/extract.py` and `*/run_test.py` mentioned above to extract and execute.
 Then run the 12 `*_run_*.py` to compare and analysis.